hv-actions/checkout/README.md

 # What's new compared to Github Checkout V2

-- Checkout multiple repositories into the given path or $GITHUB_WORKSPACE
+- Checkout multiple repositories into the given path or $GITHUB_WORKSPACE/repository-name
 - Takes the list in YAML format.

 Refer [here](https://github.com/actions/checkout/blob/v2/README.md) for Github Checkout V2 documentation.